NASA-Openscapes/2021-Cloud-Hackathon/tutorials/getting-set-up.md

 title: Getting set up and connected
 ---

+## This is how my desktop is setup

 This will get you set up and answer the question "How do I get the tutorial repository into the Hub?""

 ## Introduction